PAIDiPaidThis.com

 Does a cardiology consultation include an ECG or echo?

 Usually not.
-The consultation fee covers the specialist's assessment.
-An ECG, an echocardiogram or a home monitor are typically separate charges, though some clinics bundle the common ones.
-Ask which tests are likely and what they cost before you book.
+The consultation fee covers the specialist's assessment, and an ECG, an echocardiogram or a home monitor are typically separate charges on top of that.
+Some clinics bundle the common ones into a package, so it's worth asking directly.
+Find out which tests are likely and what they cost before you book, not after.

 Why do heart consultations often cost more overall than other specialties?

 Because they so often involve tests.
-The consultation itself may be similar to other specialties, but the ECGs, echoes and monitors that frequently go with it push up the total.
-Understanding which tests you need helps you budget realistically.
+The consultation itself may be priced similarly to other specialties, but the ECGs, echoes and monitors that frequently go alongside it push up the total.
+Knowing in advance which tests you're likely to need is the difference between a manageable bill and an unexpected one.

 Should I go private for palpitations or chest pain?

-Ongoing chest pain always needs proper assessment, and if you cannot be seen quickly on the NHS, going private gets you a fast specialist opinion.
-Sudden or severe chest pain is an emergency.
-This is general information, not medical advice.
+Ongoing chest pain always needs proper assessment, and if you cannot be seen quickly on the NHS, going private gets you a faster specialist opinion.
+Sudden or severe chest pain is a medical emergency and should never wait for a private appointment to be arranged.
+This is general information, not medical advice, and if in doubt you should seek urgent care.